DuqueDeTuring/books2explore/readme.md

 - Beren and Lúthien by J.R.R.
 Tolkien
 - Bertrand Russell by Ray Monk
 - Best Practice in Inventory Management	Best Practice in Inventory Management by Tony Wild
-- Better Off: Flipping the Switch on Technology (P.S.)
-Better Off: Flipping the Switch on Technology (P.S.) by Eric Brende
 - Better Off: Flipping the Switch on Technology (P.S.) by Eric Brende
 - Between Christ and Caliph: Law, Marriage, and Christian Community in Early Islam (Divinations: Rereading Late Ancient Religion) by Lev E. Weitz
 - Between Two Worlds: The Construction of the Ottoman State by Cemal Kafadar